 Coordinated entry offers a more organized, efficient approach to providing homeless families with services and housing by creating quicker linkages to programs and matching families' needs to providers' strengths.
 When implemented effectively, it simplifies the roles of providers, shortens the path back to permanent housing and fosters a sense of system-wide responsibility to place every homeless individual or family into permanent housing as quickly as possible.
 Currently, the County meets collaboratively with local entitlement jurisdictions to work on a coordinated regional approach.
 The County works in conjunction with the Continuum of Care, Commission to end Homelessness, has been formed and is meeting to explore possibilities and challenges associated with this concept and solicit input from all participants on the topic, including how intake and referrals work today, the problems and positive aspects of that, and the necessary criteria for any new system.
-Ultimately, the county and how it should function.
+Ultimately, the committee is tasked with making recommendations on what coordinated entry should look like in Orange County and how it should function.